victormedel/twitterbot/README.md

 C:\twitter-bot>pip install -r requirements.txt
 ```

-## Using Random Location TwitterBot
+## Using The Random Location TwitterBot

 To use the Random Location TwitterBot, localy, follow these steps: